• Skip to primary navigation

 Fill to almost the top with water.

-Place a piece of string in each cup, making sure one end is submerged in the water.
+Place a piece of string in each cup, ensuring one end is submerged in the water.

 Place in the freezer until frozen.

-When you’re ready to play, pull the cups out of the freezer and leave to melt for a few minutes.
+When you’re ready to play, take the cups out of the freezer and let them melt for a few minutes.

 Push on the bottom of each cup to release the ice decorations.